Permitting

 Are you affected?

-In England and Wales, if you with to carry out a waste treatment activity on a site, you will need to get a Permit from the Environment Agency of Local Authority.
+In England and Wales, if you wish to carry out a waste treatment activity on a site, you will need to get a Permit from the Environment Agency or Local Authority.

 Some wastes are classified as non-Waste Framework Directive waste.
 These can be stored and have basic treatment - such as compaction and baling - without an Exemption or Permit to facilitate their onward movement.
 There are three situations where this occurs: